 Be ready as hurricane season historically kicks into higher gear in August

-It was not a coincidence the Director of the National Hurricane Center, Michael Brennan, jumped on YouTube Tuesday to make sure everyone is paying very close attention to the tropics.
-The month of August begins a rapid climb to the climatological peak of hurricane season on September 10th.
-Historically, 90% of all hurricanes and 95% of all major hurricanes happen after August 1st until the season officially closes out on November 30th.
+It was not a coincidence the Director of the National Hurricane Center, Michael Brennan, jumped on YouTube this week to make sure everyone is paying very close attention to the tropics.
+The month of August begins a rapid climb to the climatological peak of hurricane season on Sept.
+10. Historically, 90% of all hurricanes and 95% of all major hurricanes happen after August 1st until the season officially closes out on November 30th.

 Although it is not unusual for June and July to be relatively quiet, this season has already had the fourth most active start of any season since 1851 with five storms and one hurricane.
 Today, Colorado State University updated its seasonal hurricane forecast.
 According to Phil Klotzbach, a research scientist at CSU, “It’s the clash of the titans: record warm Atlantic sea surface temperatures (SSTs) and robust El Nino”.
 Today’s forecast continues to predict an above normal season and remains unchanged compared to last month’s outlook.